-This week is all about the jazz apprenticeship and how to absorb the language.
+This week we talk about whether your goals are realistic or unrealistic.
+You might be thinking about it the wrong way!
 Would you like to support the creators of this podcast?
 If so, please head over to our Patreon page and show your love by donating $3 or more each month.
 You get incredible benefits and this keeps the podcast coming at you regularly.
 Thanks so much! … [Read more...]

-This week is all about certain instruments that everyone should be able to play....
+This week is all about diving deeper into the order and structure of our practice time.
 Would you like to support the creators of this podcast?
 If so, please head over to our Patreon page and show your love by donating $3 or more each month.
 You get incredible benefits and this keeps the podcast coming at you regularly.
 Thanks so much! … [Read more...]

-This week we bring things back to the beginnings of the art form we know and love.
-Are you invested in the tradition?
+We made it to 2018!
+Time to start things off on the right foot with a music centered journal....
 Would you like to support the creators of this podcast?
 If so, please head over to our Patreon page and show your love by donating $3 or more each month.
 You get incredible benefits and this keeps the podcast coming at you regularly.
 Thanks so much! … [Read more...]

 - Prev Page...